A Centaur's Life

 A Centaur's Life, known in Japan as Centaur's Worries (セントールの悩み, Sentōru no Nayami), is a Japanese slice of life comedy manga series by Kei Murayama.
 The series has been serialized in Tokuma Shoten's Monthly Comic Ryū magazine since February 2011, and is published in English by Seven Seas Entertainment.
-An anime television series adaptation by Haoliners Animation League aired in Japan from July to September 2017.
-The anime is licensed by Crunchyroll.
+An anime television series adaptation by Emon aired in Japan from July to September 2017.

 Plot

 The series takes place in a world that took a different path of evolution from the world we know resulting in mythological creatures, such as centaurs, satyrs, mermaids, and demons, taking the place of humans in today's society.
-The story largely focuses around a centaur girl named Himeno Kimihara, as she goes about her daily life with her friends and family.
+The story largely focuses around a centaur girl named Himeno Kimihara as she goes about her daily life with her friends and family.